mjones029/FeLV_Management_Simulations/README.md

 Code is archived with Zenodo: [![DOI](https://zenodo.org/badge/328459524.svg)](https://zenodo.org/badge/latestdoi/328459524)

-**NOTE:** Much of the network and transmission simulation pipeline is adapted from [Gilbertson et al 2022](https://doi.org/10.3389/fvets.2022.940007), "Apathogenic proxies for transmission dynamics of a fatal virus"in *Frontiers in Veterinary Science*.
+**NOTE:** Much of the network and transmission simulation pipeline is adapted from [Gilbertson et al 2022](https://doi.org/10.3389/fvets.2022.940007), "Apathogenic proxies for transmission dynamics of a fatal virus" in *Frontiers in Veterinary Science*.
 The [GitHub repository](https://github.com/mjones029/FIV_FeLV_Transmission) for that manuscript is publicly available.

 The analysis pipeline follows the following steps:
 1. Parameter set generation